-The generic term “Fairground arts” brings together a wide range of concepts: the utilitarian, the decorative, and the naïve.
+The generic term “Fairground Arts” brings together a wide range of concepts: the utilitarian, the decorative, and the naïve.
 Because these concepts are rather unsophisticated and fairgrounds were created for the masses, Fairground Arts are usually categorized as Folk Art, considered by most as inferior to Fine Arts.

 Yet the details, sophistication and artistic approach behind fairground arts tend to demonstrate the opposite.
-Showmen designed their rides and stalls as real entertainments, decorative and theatrical techniques and calling upon great artists to amaze the crowds.
+Showmen designed their rides and stalls using decorative and theatrical techniques and they called upon great artists to amaze the crowds.

-From this perspective, Fairground Arts are a legitimate branch of Decorative Arts, displaying a unique power of attraction conveyed by decorating, adorning, embellishing to entice and bewitch.
+From this perspective, Fairground Arts are a legitimate branch of Decorative Arts, displaying a unique power of attraction conveyed by decoration, adornments, and embellishments that entice and bewitch.

-Fairground arts were influenced by all artistic movements, yet found originality in transposing and mixing styles: antique, neo-classical, baroque, romantic, symbolism, realism… Through this combination of universal and local traditions, Fairground Arts renewed the traditional artistic styles with a unique form of playfulness.
-The dazzling result was used by showmen to create an extravagant and baroque atmosphere calling on a flamboyant, luxurious, subtly libertarian and explicitly nostalgic imagination.
+Fairground arts were influenced by all artistic movements, yet found originality by transposing and mixing styles: antique, neo-classical, baroque, romantic, symbolism, realism… Through this combination of worldly and local traditions, Fairground Arts put a new twist on traditional artistic styles with a unique form of playfulness.
+The dazzling result was used by showmen to create an extravagant and baroque atmosphere that also relied on a flamboyant, luxurious, subtly libertarian and explicitly nostalgic imagination.

 2. The Fairground architecture

-The frequent assembly and disassembly of fairground attractions required a specific architectural design involving lightness, sturdiness and simplicity of assembly.
+The frequent assembly and disassembly of fairground attractions required a specific architectural design involving lightweight materials, sturdiness and simplicity of assembly.
 These three principles can apply for all types of fairground stalls, booths, merry-go-rounds and rides.

-Those constructions aimed at attracting, consequently carpenters, carvers, metalworkers, mechanics and painters had to work closely together to hide the structural and engineering components to the public.
+Aiming to accomplish these three goals, the carpenters, carvers, metalworkers, mechanics and painters that created fairground pieces had to work closely together to hide the structural and engineering components from to the public.

-The result is uniquely baroque, mixing decorations, techniques (carving, moulding, painting) and materials.
+The result was very unique and baroque, mixing decorations, techniques (carving, molding, painting) and materials.

-Fairground architecture is highly inspired by classical themes and styles, revealing the artists’ awareness in contributing to a monumental art form.
+Fairground architecture is highly inspired by classical themes and styles, revealing the artists’ awareness that they were contributing to a monumental art form.

 3. Wood carving

-Wood carving played a central role within fairground arts.
-The amount of carving and the volume it creates was used to enhance to monumental aspect of the trompe-l’oeil architecture.
-It is indeed the undeniable quality of wood carving on merry-go-rounds and fair booths is one of the most recognized elements of fairground arts.
+Wood carving played a central role within the fairground arts.
+The amount of carving and the depth it creates enhanced many aspects of the trompe-l’oeil architecture.
+The undeniable quality of wood carving on merry-go-rounds and fair booths is one of the most recognized elements of fairground arts.

-Sculptures on fairground rides and attractions are always representative, with more or less realistic depictions of animal and human figures being inspired by reality, myths or imagination.
+Sculptures on fairground rides and attractions are always symbolic, with more or less realistic depictions of animal and human figures inspired by reality, myths or imagination.

 Traditionally these wooden sculptures were hollow and made out of softwood, in order to facilitate their handling and transportation.
-They often featured polychromy, gilding, and glassware ornaments to enhance their decorative and baroque aspect.
+They often featured polychromy, gilding, and glassware ornaments to enhance their decorative, baroque aspect.

 4. Bas Relief

-Wooden bas-reliefs were used to create a transition between the three dimensional sculptures and the flat painted surfaces.
+Wooden bas-reliefs were used to transition between the three dimensional sculptures and flat painted surfaces.

-This carving technique was used to decorate façades and rounding boards, circling painted medallions and mirrors.
-Similarly to sculptures, the friezes, scrollwork, foliage and rocaille ornaments of those bas reliefs were enhanced with polychrome paintings and gold leaf.
+This carving technique was used to decorate façades and swifts, encircling painted medallions and mirrors.
+Similar to sculptures, the friezes, scrollwork, foliage and rocaille ornaments of these bas reliefs were enhanced with polychrome paintings and gold leaves.

-The presence of bas-relief on all architectural features contributed to the typical visual and artistic overload of Fairground Arts.
+The presence of bas-relief on all architectural features contributed to the well-known artistic aesthetic of Fairground Arts.

-Similar patterns were often repeated to accentuate the visual rotation of roundabouts, along with twisted brass poles that each subject was placed on.
+Similar patterns were often repeated to accentuate the visual rotation of merrry-go-rounds, for example, the twisted brass poles that each subject was placed on.

 Painted decorations are a traditional features of fairground roundabouts, rides and booths.

-They decorated the ceilings, rounding boards, crown center and façades, canvases, wooden and metal surfaces with decorative or representative themes.
+Fairground painters decorated the ceilings, rounding boards, center pieces, façades, canvases, wooden and metal surfaces with beautiful images.

-The painting technique used by artists is somehow similar to wall painting: flat smooth layers, simple and refined designs and more vivid colors compared to the traditional pastel tones.
+The painting technique used by artists at that time is similar to wall painting: flat smooth layers, simple and refined designs and more vivid colors instead of traditional pastel tones.

-Representative themes generally included allegories (wealth, abundance, seasons), mythological figures (gods, angels..), exotic landscapes or pastoral sceneries.
+The themes of the paintings generally included allegories (wealth, abundance, seasons), mythological figures (gods, angels), exotic landscapes, or pastoral sceneries.

-Painters worked in workshops or directly on fairgrounds to create or touch up existing painted decorations.
+Painters worked in workshops or directly on fairgrounds to create new designs or touch up existing painted decorations.
 When creating a new painting, artists generally painted over the existing decorations.
-It is therefore frequent to observe of a single panel from a fairground work, it is common to see multiple layers of paint from many different times, fairs and artists.
+Therefore, when one looks at a single panel from a fairground work, it is common to see multiple layers of paint from many different times, fairs and artists.

-Fairground sculptors were highly skilled and talented, the precision of their carving demonstrated their personal style and there are many other characteristicsthat allow collectors to distinguish the carvings of various artistic schools specific to fairground arts : the French school, the German school, the Belgian school and the British school.
+Fairground sculptors were highly skilled and talented.
+The precision of their carving demonstrated their personal style and there are many other characteristicsthat allow collectors to distinguish the carvings of various artistic schools specific to fairground arts : the French school, the German school, the Belgian school and the British school.

 a.
 The French school

-When it comes to fairground arts, the French school is generally attributed to the Angers-based wood-carver Gustave Bayol.
-It features highly realistic animal depictions with well-balanced lines in a general classical style.
+When it comes to fairground arts, the French school is based on the style of the Angers-based wood-carver Gustave Bayol.
+It features highly realistic animal depictions with well-balanced lines in a generally classical style.
 The realism is also conveyed by the simplicity of carousel figures’ ornaments.
-Hence French horses generally have simple halters and flat saddles.
+For example, French horses generally have simple halters and flat saddles.

-French merry-go-round are traditionally designed around a scenario with a themed decoration and featuring only one type of figures: cows, pigs, cats or even herrings roundabouts spread during the Belle Epoque.
+French merry-go-rounds are traditionally designed around a theme with decorations to match, and they usually feature only one type of animal : cows, pigs, cats or even herring roundabouts were common during the Belle Epoque.

-The French fairground architecture is defined by well codified rules including monumental classical figures, repetitive patterns with an overall considerable attention to details.
+The French fairground architecture is defined by strict classical rules, repetitive patterns, and an overall considerable attention to details.

 b.
 The German school

-Similarly to the French school, the German school is generally expressed through the depiction of animal figures, Freidrich Heyn being one of the major artists.
-Animal featured on merry-go-rounds – horses, cows as well as exotic lions and giraffes – have in common a certain dignity with highly elaborated ornaments enhanced with bronze or gold rosettes and vivid paintwork.
+Similarly to the French school, the German school is charactarized by the depiction of animal figures, Freidrich Heyn being one of the major artists.
+Animals featured on merry-go-rounds – horses, cows, exotic lions and giraffes – have a certain dignity with highly elaborated ornaments, enhanced with bronze or gold rosettes and vivid paintwork.
 Unlike the French realistic and simple designs, the German school stresses the ornamental aspect.
-Yet both schools demonstrate a common attention to anatomical precision, including visible muscle structure on German horses.
+Both schools demonstrate a shared attention to anatomical precision, including visible muscle structure on German horses.

 c.
 The Belgian school

-Similarly to Gustave Bayol in France, the Belgian school was mostly influenced by one of the most important 19th century fairground carvers: Alexandre Devos.
+Similar to the style of Gustave Bayol in France, the Belgian school was greatly influenced by one of the most important 19th century fairground carvers: Alexandre Devos.

-His style was impregnated with the Flemish, baroque culture with references to the Antique; his talent being mostly expressed through monumental statues.
-From the 1890’s, his outstanding allegorical designs were the highlight of Salons Carousels façades.
+His style was based on Flemish, baroque culture with references to antiquity, and his most famous works were his monumental statues.
+From the 1890’s onward, his outstanding allegorical designs were the highlight of Salons Carousels façades.

 Other sculptors following Devos’ style such as Jules Moulinas were also influenced by Fine Arts and incorporated Art Nouveau elements to this baroque profusion.